 Developed by WPP BAV, the annual Best Countries ranking was first launched in 2016 at the World Economic Forum’s meeting in Davos, the world’s largest gathering of global leaders and heads of industry and influence.
-It is now in its eighth wave.
+It is now in its ninth wave.

 How it adds up